Redundancy negotiations

 Can you negotiate a better redundancy payout?

-This is because, if there are many people going to be dismissed for redundancy, the situation is plainly genuine.
-Additionally, the more people going, the greater the cost, and the less likely your employer is to make an exception in your individual case and increase the amount of compensation they will pay.
+This is especially true if multiple redundancies are being made because, if there are many people going to be dismissed for redundancy, the situation is plainly genuine.
+Additionally, the more people likely to be made redundant, the greater the cost to your employer.
+In such circumstances, the less likely your employer is to make an exception in your individual case and the less likely they are to increase the amount of compensation they will pay you.

-A redundancy situation does not always lead to enhanced financial compensation by way of a settlement agreement.
-If your employers are confident that they have conducted a fair process – as outlined in our main guide on redundancy – they may decide simply to proceed to dismiss you without any kind of exit package.
+In essence, a redundancy situation does not always lead to enhanced financial compensation by way of a settlement agreement.
+If your employers are confident that they have conducted a fair process – as outlined in our main guide on redundancy – they may decide simply to dismiss you without any kind of enhanced exit package at all.

 Do you need help with your redundancy negotiations?